 How does an antivirus work?

-When a computer virus infects a computer, it must make changes to files on your computer, critical areas like the Registry, or sections of memory to spread or damage the computer.
+When a computer virus infects a computer, it must make changes to files, critical areas like the registry, or sections of memory to spread or damage the computer.
 An antivirus program protects a computer by monitoring all file changes and the memory for specific virus activity patterns.
-When these known or suspicious patterns are detected, the antivirus warns the user about the action before they are performed.
+When these known or suspicious patterns are detected, the antivirus warns the user about the action before they're performed.
 Below is a list of the different forms of virus detection an antivirus can use to protect your computer.

 The most common form of detection is a heuristic-based detection that uses an algorithm to compare the signature of known viruses against a potential threat.
 Heuristic-based detection can detect viruses that have not yet been discovered.
-It may also detect known viruses that have been modified or disguised, and released into the wild again.
+It may also detect known viruses that were modified or disguised, and released into the wild again.

 Heuristic-based scanning is the best-known method for detecting new viruses.
 However, it can also generate false positive matches, which means an antivirus scanner may report a file as being infected that is not infected.
 These "false positives" are minimal, but not uncommon.

 Signature-based or virus dictionary detection

-Every antivirus scanner has a virus definition file, database, or dictionary that contains thousands of known virus signatures.
-These signatures allow an antivirus program to identify past viruses that have been analyzed by security professionals.
+Every antivirus scanner has a virus definition file, database, or dictionary containing thousands of known virus signatures.
+These signatures allow an antivirus program to identify past viruses that were analyzed by security professionals.
 Today, there are well over 100,000 different known virus signatures that can be used for comparison.

 Signature-based detection is an excellent way to prevent past known viruses and is the best method of detection without creating a false warning.
 However, signature-based detection cannot detect new viruses until the definition file is updated with new virus information.

 If a virus has made it past the above detections, the antivirus analyzes the behavior of programs running on the computer.
 If a program begins to perform strange actions, the antivirus may trigger a warning.
-Some of the strange actions, or behaviors, the antivirus watches for are listed below.
+Below are examples of the types of actions and behaviors that may trigger a warning.

 - Changing settings of other programs.